thoughtworks/metrik/ci/README.md

 If you find any service doesn't work as expected, you can use the same way as above to mount the log folder `/app/logs` out to debug.

-If you would like test backend API with Swagger UI (port `9000`) or connect to database with a MongoDB client (port `27017`), you can publish those ports when run docker container.
+If you would like to view the Swagger doc of the backend API (port `9000`), or, connect to database with a MongoDB client (port `27017`), you can publish those ports when run docker container.

 ``` bash